Max-Makhrov/hello-world/README.md

 # hello-world
 newcomer on GitHub

-anther guy #100500 who want's to become awesome on coding
+another guy #100500 who want's to become awesome on coding